 Integrate an API into a UI element

-/. - Select the API from the API picker.
+/). - Select the API from the API picker.

 - Click Integrate API.

-Attach it to the correct element
+Attach to an element

 - When prompted, click Ok.